 What we want: Climate-friendly Pensions, when we want them: NOW!

-This summer we are stepping up the campaign, because for every £££ invested in fossil fuel we release more and more carbon dioxide into the atmosphere, causing an increase in global temperature rise, with all its problems for life locally and across the world.
+This Autumn we are stepping up the campaign, because for every £££ invested in fossil fuel we release more and more carbon dioxide into the atmosphere, causing an increase in global temperature rise, with all its problems for life locally and across the world.

 We are holding a series of events in Dorset and across the South West, as Dorset Pension Fund is in an "investment club" with 8 other Councils in the region.